ultraseedbox/USB-Docs/Tutorials and Guides/rclone/Installation, Configuration & Usage of rclone.md

 ```

 * You will be prompted to enter your `client_id`.
 If you have not generated your keys yet or do not know what it is I recommend using this guide to help you generate them [Configuring Oauth for Google Drive](https://docs.usbx.me/books/rclone/page/configuring-oauth-for-google-drive).
 * Once you have followed the steps in the guide, copy your client ID and paste it into the terminal, next press **Enter**.
-Now copy your client secret, paste it in, and again press **Enter**
+Now copy your client secret, paste it in, and again press **Enter**.

 ```
 Google Application Client Id